 Our goal is to treat TMJ by gently and naturally bringing the head, neck, jaw, and bite into proper alignment.

 Dr. Petkevis will start with a comprehensive evaluation to look for the signs and symptoms of TMJ dysfunction.
 Using advanced diagnostic technology, Dr. Petkevis will determine the source of instability and create a customized treatment plan to bring the teeth and bite into proper alignment.

-A TMJ mouthguard is a removable oral appliance that helps keep your teeth and jaw in the proper position.
+A TMJ mouthguard is a removable oral appliance that helps keep your teeth and jaw properly positioned.
 Usually worn during sleep, an oral appliance may also prevent teeth grinding or clenching.
 These symptoms can lead to tooth wear and contribute to tooth decay and gum disease.
-We are well equipped to address all symptoms and effects of this disorder.
+We are well-equipped to address all symptoms and effects of this disorder.

 TMJ treatment through splints, mouthguards, and night guards can help alleviate the most common symptoms of TMJ dysfunction and prevent damage to the teeth and gums.

 Bite Correction Procedures

 Occlusal equilibration, better known as bite correction or TMJ correction, is the process of adjusting the alignment of the teeth for optimal fit.
 The teeth should line up to make even contact, creating a low-stress bite.

 Over 95% of TMJ dysfunction (TMD) and TMJ pain are caused by improper occlusion.
-Bite correction can help to alleviate the symptoms of TMD such as the sore jaw, headaches, teeth clenching, and more.
+Bite correction can help to alleviate the symptoms of TMD, such as a sore jaw, headaches, teeth clenching, and more.